 Hence, the need for rest days.
 The rest day is the day where there is no racing at the Tour de France.

 The rest days of the Tour de France started in 1934 with three days.
 The most number of rest days is 6 in 1936, 1937 and 1938.
 The last time the Tour de France didn’t have a rest day was in 1970.
-Since 1970, there are either one or two rest days.
+Since 1970, there have been either one or two rest days.

-Interesting fact : All three Grand Tours in 2022 will have two rest days and a transfer day as the race starts from outside the home country.
+Fun fact : All three Grand Tours in 2022 will have two rest days and a transfer day as the race starts from outside the home country.

 What do the riders do on a rest day?

 Although the is no racing, the riders still go out for an easy, recovery ride.
 After the ride, the riders will get their daily massage, refuel and relax for the rest of the day.
-For those who are nursing an injury, it’s also a time to recover and visit a doctor if needed.
+For those nursing an injury, it’s also a time to recover and visit a doctor if needed.

 Depending on their fatigue levels, the recovery ride can be anywhere between one to two hours long under very low intensity.
 One of the main reasons to do the ride is for recovery and to keep the body going.